 Texas Tech University

 Dr. Brashears is a Professor of Food Safety and Public Health and the Director of the International Center for Food Industry Excellence at Texas Tech University.
 Dr. Brashears research program focuses on improving food safety standards to make an impact on public health.
 Her work evaluates interventions in pre- and post-harvest environments and on the emergence of antimicrobial drug resistance in animal feeding systems.
 Her work has resulted in commercialization of a pre-harvest feed additive that reduces E. coli and Salmonella in cattle prior to slaughter and a post-harvest intervention with the same properties in beef.
 She also leads international research teams of students and faculty to Mexico, Central and South America to improve food safety and security in these sectors and to set up sustainable agriculture systems in impoverished areas.
-She teaches courses in food microbiology and food safety and offers industry training opportunities in HACCP, food sanitation, recalls and food security.
 She is past-Chair of the National Alliance for Food Safety and Security and of the USDA multi-state research group, and involved in multiple professional groups.
 She has received numerous awards including the IAFP Laboratorian Award, AMSA achievement award and the Big 12 “Rising Star” award for excellence in technology transfer.
 She was recently named as one of the top 25 “Future Icons” in the meat industry by the National Provisioner.
 She has an extensive publication record in peer reviewed journals and has been invited to speak at national and international events on the topics of her research.
 Her research is the basis of multiple commercialized technologies currently used in the industry and she holds 18 patents for her work.

 Mississippi State University

 Dr. Schilling is a Professor of meat science, sensory science, and food chemistry at Mississippi State University (MSU) in the Department of Food Science, Nutrition, and Health Promotion where he serves as the Undergraduate Advisor for Food Science.
-Dr. Schilling received an M.S. in Food Science under the direction of Jim Claus, a M.S. degree in Applied Statistics, and a PhD in Food Science and Technology at Virginia Polytechnic Institute & State University in 2002 under the direction of Norm Marriott.
-Since coming to Mississippi State University, he has developed 5 courses that focus on hands-on experiences and real world examples that he has experienced through interaction with food companies.
-Real world examples are related to topics taught through food chemistry, instrumental analysis, and sensory testing principles.
-His research focuses on sensory science, meat processing (poultry, beef, pork, and catfish), meat quality, flavor chemistry, proteomics and statistical methods.
+Dr. Schilling received an M.S. in Food Science, a M.S. degree in Applied Statistics, and a PhD in Food Science and Technology at Virginia Polytechnic Institute & State University in 2002 His research focuses on sensory science, meat processing (poultry, beef, pork, and catfish), meat quality, flavor chemistry, proteomics and statistical methods.
 His specific research program on sensory research, broiler meat quality, and relationships between sensory quality, flavor chemistry, and consumer science studies have earned him numerous University and National awards.
-Dr. Schilling has secured over $2,000,000 in funding for his laboratory while working in conjunction with administrators and scientists in securing over $4,000,000.
 He has published greater than 100 peer reviewed journal papers since 2003, and more than 70 since his promotion to Associate Professor on July 1, 2008.
-Since 2008, he has also published 7 chapters in textbooks and presented greater than 100 papers at professional meetings.
-He has written more than 30 invited articles for trade magazines such as Meatingplace and Carnetec and completed a sabbatical in 2012 at Johnsonville Sausage, which helped him learn to better design research projects to impact business decisions.
-Dr. Schilling was recently awarded the Mississippi State University Outstanding Graduate Student Mentor Award, the Achievement Award by the American Meat Science Association, the MAFES Outstanding Research Award, the Rosalind and Rodney Foil Teamwork Award, the Gamma Sigma Delta Excellence in Research Award, the Recent Alumnus Award for CALS at Virginia Tech, and the MSU CALS/MAFES Outstanding Research Award
+He has also published 7 chapters in textbooks and presented greater than 100 papers at professional meetings.
+Dr. Schilling has received numerous prestigious awards including the Mississippi State University Outstanding Graduate Student Mentor Award and the Achievement Award by the American Meat Science Association.

 Danish Meat Research Institute, Technological Institute